janpascal/denyhosts_sync/README.md

 - `dh_syncserver` is developed and tested on a Debian GNU/Linux system.
 It should work on any Linux system with Python.
 Microsoft Windows is not a supported platform, although it should work without major modifications.
+- On most installations the sqlite3 Python library comes with Python 2.7.
+If not, you need to install it manually, possibly with using pip:
+  `pip install pysqlite` or, on Debian/Ubuntu, `apt-get install python-pysqlite2`.
+- If you use a MySQL database, you need to install the appropriate Python library. possibly by running `pip install MySQL-python`.
+On Debian/Ubuntu, use `apt-get install python-mysqldb`.

 ## Installation
 Run the following command: `sudo ./setup.py install`.
 This will download the